Research methods and analysis of sociology dealt with techniques to obtain information in a vivid form.

 This method involves a panel of interviewers and applicants.
 For example, in any placement drive, a panel is set up and they took a massive amount of information about the applicants by asking them many questions.
 Much information about their personality, IQ, confidence, abilities is judged in a matter of some minutes.
 The interviews can be of many types viz. formal, informal, solo or group.

-Informal interviews are not much in trend but the other three are practiced at a rapid rate.
+Informal interviews are not much in trend but the other three are practised at a rapid rate.

 A questionnaire is a set of questions designed in a format which can be solved by only those who can read and write.
 Thus the biggest disadvantage of this method is that it cannot be fulfilled by everybody.
 The sole purpose of this method is storing answers and due to same questions, best answers manage to secure the position.